Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/static/testing/testing.md

     - Check if the link "already user" from the sign up workd
     - Check that the flash messages is working : Registration successful!
     - Check for an existing user, flash is working : User alread exists
+    - Check content of warning message about criteria regarding the creation of username and password.
+        - check length
+        - check lower case

 ## Further Testing

-* The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+* The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge, and Safari browsers.
-* The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX (using developper tool)
+* The website was viewed on a variety of devices such as Desktop, laptops, iPhone7, iPhone 8 & iPhone X (using developer tool)
 * A large amount of testing was done to ensure that all pages were linking correctly.
 * Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.